How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

 \subsection{Uncertainty Relations}

+In his later years, Dirac made a number of remarks that strongly contrast with the SPQM.
+For instance, he wrote that\cite{Dirac63b} \bquo ... this uncertainty relation cannot play a fundamental role in a theory in which $\hbar$ itself is not a fundamental quantity.
+I think one can make a safe guess that uncertainty relations in their present form will not survive in the physics of the future. \equo

-Heisenberg's ``uncertainty relations'' are, depending on the presentation, a consequence of Eq.~\ref{eq_canonical} or of the Fourier transform.
-They describe yet another math fact~\cite{RalstonBook}: A certain width of a distribution in momentum space determines a minimal width of the Fourier-transformed distribution in physical space and vice versa.
-And yet again, since it is a math fact about Fourier transforms, it requires no postulates and is therefore not quantum.
+Heisenberg's uncertainty relations are, depending on the presentation, a consequence of Eq.~\ref{eq_canonical} or of the Fourier transform.
+According to Ralston, they describe yet another math fact~\cite{RalstonBook}: ``No working physicist anywhere views the uncertainty relation as anything more than an easy math fact.
+However, the core of the Copenhagen {\it presentation} puts the items early and {\it in a particular order to make them appear essential}.''
+A certain width of a distribution in momentum space determines a minimal width of the Fourier-transformed distribution in physical space and vice versa.
+And yet again, since it is a math fact about Fourier transforms, it requires no postulates and therefore it cannot be ``quantum''.

-Griffith writes: ``This principle is often discussed in terms of measurements of a particle's position or momentum, and the difficulty of simultaneously measuring both of these quantities.
-While such discussions are not without merit [...] -- they tend to put the emphasis in the wrong place, suggesting that the inequality somehow arises out of peculiarities associated with measurements.''~\cite{Griffith}.
-The so-called ``uncertainty relations'' are not due to measurement uncertainties.
+Griffith wrote\cite{Griffith}: \bquo This principle is often discussed in terms of measurements of a particle's position or momentum, and the difficulty of simultaneously measuring both of these quantities.
+While such discussions are not without merit [...] -- they tend to put the emphasis in the wrong place, suggesting that the inequality somehow arises out of peculiarities associated with measurements. \equo The so-called ``uncertainty relations'' are not due to measurement uncertainties.
 Nowhere in the derivation of the uncertainty relations is it {\it required} to refer to ``distortions by measurements''.
-There is not even an intrinsic need to speak of ``uncertainties'' at all, as the width of a distributions is not uncertain.
-It is just a width.
+There is not even an intrinsic need to speak of ``uncertainties'' {\it at all}, since the width of a distribution is not 'uncertain'.
+It is just a non-zero width.
+Neither do we negate the fact that physical states {\it can be} distorted by measurements nor do we question the fact that measurements possess uncertainty.
+We simply do not recognize any necessity to postulate some mysterious ``uncertainty principle'' to establish these findings.